gtokman/ExtensionKit/Documentation/Reference/ExtensionKit/extensions/View.md

 ) -> some View
 ```

-That way the container doesn’t leak outside the safe area, only the elements in its background    ///
+Container that doesn’t leak outside the safe area, only the elements in its background
 - Parameters:
   - alignment: alignment
   - content: content